cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 # Authenticated Key Exchange Protocol Instantiations {#instantiations}

-This section describes several instantiations of OPAQUE using different AKE protocols.
+This section describes several instantiations of OPAQUE using different AKE protocols, all of which satisfy the forward secrecy and KCI properties discussed in {{security-considerations}}.
-As discussed in {{security-considerations}}, each AKE protocol requires KCI resistance.
 For the sake of concreteness it only includes AKE protocols consisting of three messages, denoted KE1, KE2, KE3, where KE1 and KE2 include key exchange shares (DH values) sent by client and server, respectively, and KE3 provides explicit client authentication and full